Overview of STIPS

 Installing STIPS

-STIPS depends on related simulation packages, like WebbPSF and Pandeia , as well as on a number of other Python packages.
-These underlying packages and their supporting datasets must be installed; the full list of dependencies and their versions is maintained with the readthedocs installation documentation.
+STIPS depends on related simulation packages, such as WebbPSF and Pandeia , as well as several other Python packages.
+These underlying packages and their supporting datasets must be installed.
+The full list of dependencies and their versions is maintained in the readthedocs installation documentation.
 To prevent conflicts with package versions, users are encouraged to install STIPS in its own environment.

 STIPS can be installed using the source code, available in the STScI-STIPS Gihub Repository, and a Conda environment file.
 Step-by-step installation instructions are maintained in the readthedocs documentation.
 To install Conda from scratch, please visit the Anaconda documentation.